mne-tools/mne-python/doc/install/contributing.rst

    adding new references (e.g., ``Singleauthor2019``,
    ``AuthoroneAuthortwo2020``, ``FirstauthorEtAl2021a``,
    ``FirstauthorEtAl2021b``).
-2. we don't explicitly say "optional" for optional keyword parameters (because it's clear from the function or method signature which parameters have default values).
+2. We don't explicitly say "optional" for optional keyword parameters (because it's clear from the function or method signature which parameters have default values).
-3. for parameters that may take multiple types, we use pipe characters instead of the word "or", like this: ``param_name : str | None``
+3. For parameters that may take multiple types, we use pipe characters instead of the word "or", like this: ``param_name : str | None``.
-4. we don't include a ``Raises`` or ``Warns`` section describing errors/warnings that might occur
+4. We don't include a ``Raises`` or ``Warns`` section describing errors/warnings that might occur.

 Private function/method docstrings may be brief for simple functions/methods,